watermelonisred/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Student email does not exist in the directory.
+Student nusnetid does not exist in the directory.

   * 2a1.
 AddressBook shows error: Student not found.